lawun330/burmese-domain-specific-lm/README.md

 - Custom data in the legal document domain (from [မြန်မာနိုင်ငံကူးလက်မှတ်ဆိုင်ရာဥပဒေ](https://www.moi.gov.mm/file-download/download/public/103555) published by the Myanmar Ministry of Information)
 - Custom data in the religious text domain (from [ခန္ဓဝိပဿနာဘာဝနာ](https://18milecdn.myanmarseo.com/file/18mile-cdn/books/%E1%80%81%E1%80%94%E1%80%B9%E1%80%93%E1%80%9D%E1%80%AD%E1%80%95%E1%80%BF%E1%80%94%E1%80%AC%20%E1%80%98%E1%80%AC%E1%80%9D%E1%80%94%E1%80%AC.pdf) by 18 Miles Sayardaw)

-## Data Collection
+## Data Collection & Preprocessing

-The training data were collected from various existing sources, with word tags removed and the datasets combined to create a larger corpus.
-The test data domains were manually selected, and the data were collected and cleaned using the same preprocessing pipeline.
+### Train Data
+Training data come from existing corpora: word tags are removed, the sources are merged, then passed through syllable normalization (`syl-normalizer`) and OppaWord segmentation to produce the final train corpus.

+In `prep_train_data_v1`, the Hugging Face spoken corpus was included; the merged file exceeded 3 GB and could not be loaded on a machine with limited RAM. `prep_train_data_v2` drops that corpus and uses only the ALT and myPOS datasets.

+### Test Data
+Test domains were chosen manually, collected by hand, and preprocessed with the same pipeline (punctuation/tag cleaning, syllable normalization, OppaWord).
+Sentences are split on Burmese full stops (`။`); very short lines (e.g. legal section numbers) are dropped.
+Remaining syllables are realigned into a fixed grid of 20 syllables per line and 15 lines per document (300 syllables per document), with the same document count across all three domains.
+The balanced outputs are saved as `*.cleaned.state4`.

+---

 ## Environment Setup